the-t-in-rtf/fluid-json-schema/docs/schemaValidationMiddleware.md

 This function is expected to be called by Express (or by an instance of `gpii.express`).

-## `gpii.schema.middleware.requestAware.router`
+## `gpii.schema.validationMiddleware.requestAware.router`

-A component that overlays a `gpii.schema.middleware` instance in front  of a `gpii.express.requestAware.router` instance.
+A component that overlays a `gpii.schema.validationMiddleware` instance in front  of a `gpii.express.requestAware.router` instance.
 Invalid responses will be immediately rejected as outlined above.
 Valid responses will be passed along to the underlying router and handler.
 For information about the underlying grade, see [the documentation for `gpii-express`](http://github.com/GPII/gpii-express).